MachineLearningLifeScience/poli-docs/docs/protein-optimization/getting_started/getting_started.md

 # Getting started

-In this chapter, we share with you how to install `poli`, and get started with registering objective functions.
+In this chapter, we share with you how to install `poli`, and get started with calling and registering objective functions.

-## Installing locally
+## Installation

 Unfortunately, we only support **Linux** and **MacOS** for now.